Day 1 Depart UK

 - Today we explore the fascinating Lake Argyle, Australia's largest freshwater lake, for our grand finale of the tour.
 Home to a great diversity of water birds, we are on the lookout for two key highlights, the yellow chat and white-quilled rock pigeon.

 - In the area we also aim to see more brolga, silver-crowned friarbird, blue-faced honeyeater and also hopefully some short-eared rock-wallaby and northern nail-tail wallaby.

-Day 12 Transfer to Kununurra airport and depart on an overnight flight back to the UK.
+- Transfer to Kununurra airport and depart on an overnight flight back to the UK.